What Is It?

 Primary beneficiaries are the IRA owner's or plan participant's first choices to receive the funds.
 By contrast, secondary beneficiaries (also known as contingent beneficiaries) receive the funds only in the event that all of the primary beneficiaries die or disclaim (i.e., refuse to accept) the funds.

-Another possibility is that one or more primary beneficiaries could "cash out" their entire share of the inherited funds by the September 30 next-year date.
-If this is done by the September 30 next-year date, the "cashed out" beneficiaries are not considered as possible designated beneficiaries for purposes of calculating post-death distribution methods.
-For example, this strategy can be very effective in cases where the primary beneficiaries include both individuals and one or more charities.
+Example(s): A cash out can be an effective strategy in cases where the primary beneficiaries include both individuals and one or more charities.
 The charity (ineligible as a designated beneficiary) can take its entire share (income tax free) by the September 30 next-year date, leaving only the individuals as remaining beneficiaries who may qualify as designated beneficiaries.

-Caution: 2002 final regulations clarify that a designated beneficiary who dies after the death of the IRA owner or plan participant, but prior to the September 30 next-year determination date, is still treated as a designated beneficiary for purposes of calculating post-death distributions from the IRA or plan account.
-As discussed above, this is in contrast to situations where a designated beneficiary makes a qualified disclaimer prior to the September 30 next-year date.
+Caution: IRS regulations clarify that a designated beneficiary who dies after the death of the IRA owner or plan participant, but prior to the September 30 determination date, is still treated as a designated beneficiary for purposes of calculating post-death distributions from the IRA or plan account.

 First, if you have inherited an employer-sponsored retirement plan account, the plan is generally allowed to specify the post-death distribution options available to you.
 These options may not be as flexible as the options permitted under the final IRS distribution rules.
 For example, depending on whether a plan participant died before or after his or her required beginning date, some plans may provide a different default payout method than the IRS rules.
 In such a case, you may not be able to elect another payout method as an alternative to the plan's default method.
 Your first step should be to consult the retirement plan administrator regarding your post-death options as a beneficiary.